The Complicated Medicaid Transfer Rules

 Other Reasons Not to Make Gifts

 Bear in mind that if you give money or other property to your children, it belongs to them and you should not rely on them to hold onto it for your benefit.
 However well-intentioned they may be, your children could lose the funds due to bankruptcy, divorce, or a lawsuit.
 Any of these occurrences would jeopardize the savings you spent a lifetime accumulating.
 Do not give away your savings unless you are ready for these risks.
-In addition, transfers can affect grandchildren’s eligibility for financial aid and have bad tax consequences as well.
+In addition, transfers can affect grandchildren’s eligibility for financial aid and have bad tax consequences as well, especially with respect to highly-appreciated property, such as real estate or stock.
+Here’s how that works:

-Moreover, the transfer of appreciated property to your children during your life can mean that they will not get a step-up in basis in the property by inheriting it from you after your death.
-This is especially relevant with respect to real estate and stock.
-Here’s how this works: Say you purchased stock for $10 a share 30 years ago and today it’s worth $100 a share.
+Say you purchased stock for $10 a share 30 years ago and today it’s worth $100 a share.
 The $10 purchase price is your “basis” in the stock.
 If you sell the stock today, you will have capital gain of $90 a share—the difference between the basis and the selling price—on which you will have to pay taxes.
 If you give the stock to your children, they will have the same basis as you and have to pay the same taxes if they sell it.
 On the other hand, if they inherit the stock at your death, the stock’s basis gets “stepped up” to the value on your date of death.
 If that is $100 and your children sell the stock for $100, then there’s no gain and no tax liability.
+(Trusts can be used to protect appreciated assets from the Medicaid spend down and preserve the step-up for those inheriting the property.)

 As a rule, never transfer assets for Medicaid planning unless you keep enough funds in your name to (1) pay for any care needs you may have during the resulting period of ineligibility for Medicaid, (2) feel comfortable making the gift, and (3) have sufficient resources to maintain your present lifestyle.